articles

 More and more states and cities across America are recognizing the second Monday in October as Indigenous Peoples' Day or Native Americans' Day rather than Columbus Day.
 According to a PEW research article 17 states plus the District of Columbia have official holidays honoring Native Americans.
 In our state of California the fourth Friday in September is Native American Day and the Governor has been issuing an official proclamation for Indigenous Peoples' Day.
 Columbus Day is still a recognized Federal Holiday.

-This newer holiday is aimed at celebrating and appreciating the experiences and culture of indigenous people around the world.
+This newer holiday falls on the second Monday of October and is aimed at celebrating and appreciating the experiences and culture of indigenous people around the world.

 Here are 4 ways you can celebrate and Honor Indigenous People